Education Other than at School

 It allows children who have been expelled from, suspended from, or have otherwise disengaged from, their registered school to participate in education until they achieve a new school place, are prepared for re-entry to an existing school place or to maintain their education until compulsory school leaving age.

 The Department’s Promoting and Sustaining Good Behaviour: Discipline Strategy for Schools set out the provision/expansion of worthwhile alternatives to mainstream schooling for disaffected pupils, many of them in their final 1 or 2 years of compulsory education.

 A number of alternative education projects catering for such pupils already exist in both the statutory and voluntary sectors.

-On 18 September 2014, the Department issued guidance to the Education and Library Boards on the operation of EOTAS and issued a supporting circular to schools.
+On 18 September 2014, the Department issued guidance to the Education and Library Boards on the operation of EOTAS and issued supporting Circular 2014/24 - EOTAS Guidance to schools.